-I want to do better, but I also have a ton of other things I’m working on so, so Facebook isn’t much of a priority for me.
+I want to do better, but I also have many other things I’m working on, so Facebook isn’t much of a priority for me.
 That’s okay – you don’t need to focus on everything all at one time.
-Sometimes its better to focus on the things that will drive the most traffic.
+Sometimes it’s better to focus on the things that will drive the most traffic.

 Partners in Fire published a ton of relevant and engaging content this month.
-With all the (extremely valid) protests surrounding Black Lives Matter, we realized that it was time to right about racial justice – one of the only social issues that we haven’t covered yet.
-But, instead of writing from my perspective, which doesn’t really matter so much, I wrote about lifting everyone up, and shared a ton of awesome content created by BIPOC.
+With all the (extremely valid) protests surrounding Black Lives Matter, we realized that it was time to write about racial justice – one of the only social issues that we haven’t covered yet.
+But, instead of writing from my perspective, which doesn’t really matter so much, I wrote about lifting everyone upand shared a ton of awesome content created by BIPOC.

-But, we weren’t all serious this month!
-We also wrote about how to make money as a Twitch streamer, to stay inline with out content on gaming, published a more finance related post (we are a finance blog, I guess) about saving money, and wrote an epic post about remodeling the upstairs bathroom.
+But we weren’t all serious this month!
+We also wrote about how to make money as a Twitch streamer, to stay in line with our content on gaming, published a more finance-related post (we are a finance blog, I guess) about saving money, and wrote an epic post about remodeling the upstairs bathroom.
 Hint – it was not fun.

 How Are We Going to Improve Our Readership

 It seems that improving our SEO game is going to have the largest impact on our readership, so my biggest goal is to make that happen.
-I have a list of posts that are currently ranking on page 3-4, but could possibly rank higher with some minor tweaks.
+I have a list of posts that are currently ranking on pages 3-4 but could possibly rank higher with some minor tweaks.
 My goal is to update at least one of them a week.

-Also, like I said above, improving my EAT score should help a lot.
+Also, as I said above, improving my EAT score should help a lot.
 I’m going to work hard on that stuff this month as well, with the help of the Money Mix Insiders.